ncmiller/goals/diaries/running.md

+## Saturday, March 25.
+2017

+Went on vacation to FL last week, which made it tough to be consistent with running.
+Regardless, I still ran 3 days of the week, including a 10K.
+The weather was great, so it was fun to run outside.
+But I got a gigantor blister on my right foot.
+I think it was my socks - I ran out of the good running socks, so I had to wear my looser fitting cotton ones, which just soaked up all the sweat and brushed against my foot with each step.
+Socks matter!

+This week has been mostly back to normal (21 miles).
+Ran every day except Wednesday, which was my weights day.
+I think I will go down to 2 weightlifting days per week.
+It doesn't make sense to do more, given my goals and the fact that I'm losing weight.
+Just want to maintain my strength level as it is now.

+Set a new 10K PR today by running at a 7.0 mph pace.
+Didn't think I was going to make it, since about halfway through my arms started feeling numb and tingly.
+I didn't know what this meant, and was afraid I might start getting light headed.
+But I didn't panic and just kept going to see if it got any worse.
+Luckily it gradually went away.
+Not sure if I was doing something wrong that caused that or not.
+For the last 20 minutes of the run, there was a woman playing with her german shepard dog in the park, throwing the frisbee.
+Seeing that dog run full speed, jump high into the air, and catch the frisbee really gave me a burst of energy.
+I was able to coast through the rest of the run without any problems.
+It's weird how you think you're about to hit a wall, but if you just keep going a little further, the wall completely disappears.

 ## Sunday, March 12.
 2017

 Good week, though I did take an extra rest day on Friday.
 I ran 20.6 miles